-PHAR 152

-Advanced Pharmacology Offered Spring Semester
+PHAR-152 Advanced Pharmacology 3 Credits

-PHAR 152 is designed to teach students how to categorize commonly prescribed/dispensed oral and injectable drugs into their therapeutic drug classifications.
-Emphasis will be on the top 200 prescription drugs prescribed in the U.S. For each top 200 drug, the student will distinguish between generic and brand name, recognize common indications and identify available dosage forms, strengths, routes of administration, common dosing regimens, contraindications, side effect profiles, and significant drug interactions.
+PHAR-152 is designed to teach students how to categorize commonly prescribed/dispensed oral and injectable drugs into their therapeutic drug classifications.
+Emphasis will be on the top 200 prescription drugs and top 100 injectable drugs prescribed in the U.S. For each top 200 drug, the student will distinguish between generic and brand name, recognize common indications and identify available dosage forms, strengths, routes of administration, common dosing regimens, contraindications, side effect profiles, and significant drug interactions.
 As the therapeutic drug classifications are studied, human medical conditions (as related to anatomy and physiology) will be reviewed.

-Prerequisite: PHAR 151
+Prerequisite: PHAR-151